Quincy Center station: Garage closure and replacement

 On July 4, 2012, the Quincy Center parking garage was closed indefinitely due to structural issues.
-Built in 1970-71, the garage is the oldest anywhere on the MBTA system.
+Built in 1970-71, the garage was the oldest anywhere on the MBTA system prior to its demolition.
 Red Line, MBTA Commuter Rail, and MBTA bus service to the station continue as normal; however, the Burgin Parkway entrance is no longer handicapped accessible.

 In March 2016, the city released preliminary plans for a replacement structure, paid for by a $970,000 federal grant.
 Three structures would be built: a new garage with the same number of spaces, a "justice center" with a new Quincy District Court, and an office building for the National Park Service and its bus shuttle to Adams National Historical Park.
 The garage would have street-level retail locations.
 The busways would be relocated to the Burgin Parkway side and a roof added; the kiss-and-ride dropoff lane would remain on the Hancock Street side.
 The project is estimated to cost $52 million; the city proposes to use $10 million in state money approved in 2014, $20 million in federal grants, and $22 million from a private partner who would operate the facility for several decades.
 No city money will be used to pay for the project.

 In July and August 2016, bracing was installed in the closed garage to stabilize it while the new structure was designed.
 During September 2016, the USDOT granted $4.2 million for planning the new station.
 In October 2016, Quincy mayor Thomas Koch announced that the courthouse part of the proposal would be withdrawn due to local opposition and a lack of available state funds, but planning for the station and office building would continue.
 The MBTA will remove the former garage, replace the existing elevator, and add an accessible entrance to Burgin Parkway as a $25 million project lasting from July 2017 to December 2018, with future air rights development to come later.
 A $67.867 million contract (which also included the full renovation of Wollaston station) was approved on June 19, 2017.